-Compound sentences (like complex sentences) combine two clauses (each a potential sentence with a subject and predicate) into one sentence.
-However, compound sentences use a conjunction (or sometimes a semicolon) to join two or more equal, independent clauses:
+However, compound sentences use a conjunction (or sometimes a semicolon) to join two or more equal, independent clauses.

 You could put the list above into simple sentences, each starting ‘The conjunction____.’

 You can express the connection between ideas using two sentences rather than one compound sentence.
-Instead of using ‘and’ between clauses, you could make the second clause a new sentence beginning ‘in addition’ or 'furthermore.'
+Instead of using ‘and’ between clauses, you could make the second clause a new sentence.
+(You might begin it with ‘in addition’ or 'furthermore.'

 Contrasting sentences can begin with ‘however’ or ‘nevertheless;’ others with ‘as a result,’ ‘consequently,’ ‘as an alternative,’ ‘instead,’ etc.